hunkim98/dotting/.github/PULL_REQUEST_TEMPLATE.md

   - Write a description of the changes you made on docs

+- [other] Write a summary of what other things you have done

+  - Write a description of the changes you made on other things

 ## Notes

 - There are some things that I would like to discuss with you.